 With the interesting wrecks, colorful corals and encrusting life, gorgonians, macro critters, schools of fish, southern stingrays, Caribbean reef sharks, whales, dolphins, turtles, and fascinating scenes and historical sites on land, as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

-Cozumel International Airport has many arrivals thoughout the day.
+Cozumel International Airport has many arrivals throughout the day.
 From the airport, there are shuttles and taxi service.
 Ferry service is frequent from Playa de Carmen and Cancun.
-Bicycles, scooters, mopeds, cars and jeeps are all for rent.
+Bicycles, scooters, mopeds, cars, and jeeps are all for rent.
 Cozumel is a major stop for the cruise lines, as well.

 There are at least 65 dive shops operating on Cozumel providing a full range of services including equipment rental, dive courses, guiding and boat dive cruises.
 Many dozens of hotels and resorts are available from $6 to $390 per night.
 Many have in house dive operations.
 The website linked below is a good source for the available options and can arrange the booking.
 Their rates are the lowest and it is free to cancel or change dates.